 3. Create a new email domain for recruiting

-4. Whitelist our mail providers' IPs to help internal deliverability
+4. Allowlist our mail providers' IPs to help internal deliverability

-If your users aren't receiving automated emails, @mentions, or other messages sent through Greenhouse, consider asking your IT team to whitelist our mail providers' IP addresses.
-Here are the IP addresses that Greenhouse uses to send email through our email provider, Mailgun:
+If your users aren't receiving automated emails, @mentions, or other messages sent through Greenhouse, consider asking your IT team to allowlist our mail providers' IP addresses.

 5. Add an email signature